canonical/kafka-k8s-operator/docs/explanation/security.md

 It is very important that Juju users are set up with minimal permissions depending on the scope of their operations.
 Please refer to the [User access levels](https://juju.is/docs/juju/user-permissions) documentation for more information on the access levels and corresponding abilities.

-Juju user credentials must be stored securely and rotated regularly to limit the chances of unauthorized access due to credentials leakage.
+Juju user credentials must be stored securely and rotated regularly to limit the chances of unauthorised access due to credentials leakage.

 ## Applications